 - Talk to your bank: Your bank will be able to provide additional codes, and you may be able to submit a wire transfer via phone.

 - Double check all your information: Confirm all information with your bank, and with the receiving party.

 - Submit the transfer: Whether online, over the phone, or in person, you will transmit all of the information for the transfer.

 - Pay associated fees: Sender will cover a wire transfer fee, and there may be a fee for the receiver to cover before gaining access.

 - Save your receipts: In the event of an error or for accounting purposes, it’s always smart to keep all receipts and records of a wire transfer.

 To receive a wire transfer, only send your banking information to a trusted party.
 Call your bank to ensure that you’re sending the correct account numbers and information.
-You may need to pay a nominal fee to receive a wire transfer.
+You may need to pay a nominal fee to receive a wire transfer service.

-Whether sending or receiving a wire transfer, be sure to protect your funds and identity by confirming details via phone and with the participating institutions, because wire transfers are rapid and final.
+Whether sending or receiving a wire transfer (or any electronic transfer), be sure to protect your funds and identity by confirming details via phone and with the participating institutions, because wire transfers are rapid and final.
 It never hurts to double check your information and confirm with a human being to ensure there are no shady scams going on.

 At Divvy we know you take your money management and funds transfers seriously – and we’re here to streamline your business suite for maximum visibility and control.
 To learn more, visit here to schedule a demo.